What Are The Signs A Relationship Won't Last? 9 Communication Habits That Are Subtle Red Flags

 "If you don't feel listened to, respected for your thoughts/opinions, even when you disagree, and comfortable speaking your mind — these are signs your relationship will not work out," Toni Coleman, LCSW, CMC, Psychotherapist, Relationship Coach, and Divorce Mediator, tells Bustle.
 "If your relationship communication is characterized by misunderstandings driven by difficulty expressing feelings and hearing what a partner has to say — these can be worked on if both people are truly motivated to make these better."

 It's always possible that you just need to have a serious conversation with your partner to get on the same page about how you communicate and resolve arguments.
 As long as both of you are willing to work on improving your communication skills (as an individual and as a couple), there's no reason to assume your relationship is doomed.
-However, if there's any bad communication habit that either you or your partner is unwilling or unable to break, that's when it becomes bad news for the future of your relationship.
+However, if there's any bad communication habit that either you or your partner is unwilling or unable to break, that's when it becomes bad for the future of your relationship.
 Here are nine communication habits that could be signs your relationship won't last long-term.

 1. They Rely On Texting To Communicate